GunshipPenguin/lib8080/api.md

 In the above example:

-- Whenever an `IN` instruction is executed, the `handle_input` function will be invoked with the device number (dev) and contents of the 8080's accumulator (val).
+- Whenever an `IN` instruction is executed, the `handle_input` function will be invoked with the i8080 struct that executed the instruction, the device number and the contents of the 8080's accumulator.
 You can call emulation code for your external device here.
 The 8080's accumulator will be set to the value returned.

-- Whenever an `OUT` instruction is executed, the `handle_output` function will be invoked with the device number (dev) and contents of the 8080's accumulator.
-You can call emulation code for the external device here.
+- Whenever an `OUT` instruction is executed, the `handle_output` function will be invoked with the i8080 struct that executed the instruction, the device number and contents of the 8080's accumulator.
+You can call emulation code for your external device here.